Journey to the Homeland Tours

 The tour package in agreement with the Odessa travel agent provides that

-each tour member will be able to spend up to three full days in
+each tour member will be able to spend up to two full days in

 the former German villages including transportation and translator.